Actual exchange rates (AER)

 New business profit from health products, which typically are annually renewable and would involve diagnosis and treatment from licensed physicians/medical facilities.
 Critical illness products paying lump sum benefits are not in scope.

-IFRS Shareholders' value per share
+IFRS shareholders' equity per share

 IFRS shareholders’ equity per share is calculated as closing IFRS shareholders’ equity divided by the number of issued shares at the end of the period.
-See note II(iv) to the additional information for calculation

 Illiquidity premium